-Beautiful and dramatic, the rocky peninsula of Cap Corse makes a wonderful day out.
+Beautiful and dramatic, the rocky peninsula of Cap Corse makes for a wonderful day out.
 Here we share the highlights that you must not miss.

 Cap Corse in the far north of the island of Corsica is only 25 miles long and nine miles wide, but the winding rounds means driving anywhere takes longer than you might think.
 It takes around four hours to make a complete circuit.
 Of course, you’ll have to add in plenty of time for regular stops as you spot a particularly enchanting hilltop village, a pretty little fishing port or a secluded sandy cove.